Demand forecast in supply chain

 Facilitating radio resource management with fixed-point theory

-This is my PhD dissertation work.
+This is my PhD dissertation work, awarded the best dissertation by INFORMS in Telecommunications Section.
 The rapid growth from 4G to 5G of mobile communications poses significant challenges in providing high rate and capacity, making it more crucial for efficient utilization of time-frequency resource via optimally configuring the network.
 Mathematical optimization serves as a powerful tool for addressing these types of problems.
 However, gauging its potential in large scale cellular networks is non-trivial due to the inherent coupling of interference among cells.
 To address this issue, the dissertation adopts a so-called load-coupling system that mathematically formulates the mutual influence caused by radio resource allocation among cells.
 The model defines the time-frequency resource consumption in each cell as the cell load.
 The load of one cell governs the interference the cell generates to the others, since the cell transmits more frequently with higher load.
 The model enables joint optimization of multi-cell resource allocation with respect to the dynamics of resource occupancy of cells.
 The theoretical tool for solving this load-coupling system is fixed-point theory.

 Six research papers are included in the dissertation: